Hipster or Salafi?

 Deep in the gentrified suburb of Montreuil, somewhere between the Quick fast food joint and a Swedish toyshop, a stretch of overprized coffee terraces allow bobos to sit outside day and night and play the same (admittedly dubious, brace yourself) game “Hipster or Salafist” – a question that springs up at every sighting of a bearded passerby.
 Charmant!

-This town in the East of Paris, equally renowned for its large and observant Muslim population as for its recent invasion of artists and fashion editors.
+This town in the East of Paris is equally renowned for its large and observant Muslim population as for its recent invasion of artists and fashion editors.
 (Full disclosure: I live there).
 The style on the street is not what you’d expect.
 Rather than the clear stylistic divide you might imagine; the disgruntled former inhabitants on one side, and the newcomers decked out in designer sportswear, utterly convinced they’ll blend right in, on the other, something else has occurred.

 Walking out of the metro, you notice one visually unified mass of men with perfectly groomed facial hair, the latest Nike Air VaporMax grasping an iPhone 8 and wearing long black garb.
 Rick Owens or djellaba?
 Even for experts, it’s almost impossible to tell.
 Riotous stand-up comedian Sofia Aram, French of Moroccan descent, once jokingly told me that she had to teach her “terrified Aunty Fatiha”, who lives in the nearby banlieue of Bagnolet, how to tell the two apart.
 “She was wondering why suddenly fundamentalist men were opening design shops or trying to sell her overprized coffee.
 I told her: if the shirt is buttoned all the way up to the top you have nothing to worry about.
 That’s just a bourgeois French man confused about life.”